rjb489/CS386-wkgOut/Deliverables/D2-Requirements.md

 ### Problem statement
 The problem of not knowing how to work out affects gym goers;
-the impact of which is causing
+the impact of which is causing injuries or failed workouts.

 ### Product position statement
 For gym goers who do not know how to work out, WkgOut is a work